gojustin/gojustin/README.md

 ### FUN FACT:
   - I started teaching myself using online platforms such as [Codecademy](https://www.codecademy.com/), [Khan Academy](https://www.khanacademy.org/), and [Code Monkey](https://www.codemonkey.com/).
 These platforms offer free courses with informative lectures from various fields in science and technology.
   - I am considering deprioritizing college because nowadays, it is possible to learn almost anything from the comfort of your own home and for free.
+  - C++ was the first programming language I learned.
   - I can play piano 🎹 and guitar 🎸
   - 👀 I hate light mode themes!
   - I am obsessed with cats 🐈🐈🐈